microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 ![Create Data Pipeline](assets/review-data-load.png)

-This will take around 2 and a half minutes to execute after you navigate back to the Lakehouse to explore and process the data.
+This will take around 2 and a half minutes to execute after which you navigate back to the Lakehouse to explore and process the data.

 ![Create Data Pipeline](assets/complete-copy.png)